Edgar-Donk/tkinter.ttk.style/README.md

     r,g,b = r+dr, g+dg, b+db # first colour in gradient
     idraw.line([x0, y0+i, x0+wi, y0+i], fill=(int(r),int(g),int(b)))
 ```
-The above snippet of code might be found for use on images larger than our widgets, if used as it stands the first line will be found
+The above snippet of code might be found for use on images larger than our widgets, if used as it stands the first colour will be found
 to be different to our starting colour.
+The finishing colour also needs to be processed correctly.
+This small error becomes more
+noticeable as the image becomes smaller.
 ```
 r,g,b = from_colour
 dr = float(to_colour[0] - r)/(steps-1) # slightly increase the change to r